earlfogel/food/README.md

 Brown meatballs.
 For sauce, mix pineapple juice and water (1 cup total), then add remaining ingredients.
 Heat until thick and clear.
-Pour sauce over meatballs and simmer about 20 minutes.
+Add pineapple to meatballs, stir in sauce and simmer about 20 minutes.

 ## Kyley Sweet and Sour Meatballs